 If you need a little push, check out how to convert your passion and turn it into a blog that is relevant enough that people want to read.

-An easy place to start is by following big themes that most of the people can identify with.
+An easy place to start is by following big themes that most people can identify with.
 These revolve around things that they want or crave in their lives, such as traveling more, being a better self, earning more, advancing in their careers, being happier, more fit, more stylish etc. Now think about how your blog will solve this for them and you might just found a way to turn your passion into a profitable blog:

 - How to travel more